Human Interface Technologies (HIT) Team discover World War II torpedo net at the bottom of Burrator Reservoir

 The HIT Team decided to approach South West Water and South West lakes for permission to dive the two ROVs, a BlueROV2 and a Trident “underwater drone” (a smaller but highly agile submersible), into the Reservoir (taking advantage of it being at 50% capacity due to the 2018 summer drought), in order to discover if the remains of the nets still existed.

 On both dives the Team’s goals were met and, despite the very murky conditions of the water, exacerbated by the ROV thrusters when approaching the bottom, some impressive images and video footage of the spheres and the grommets were acquired, indicating that, despite the decades of immersion, many of the structures were in remarkably good condition.

 The search for the torpedo net came about following recent research conducted by the HIT Team’s Director, Professor Bob Stone.
-His research made use of a 3D model of the reservoir’s underwater topography created by Dr Cheng Qian (pictured left), which in turn was used sonar data originally collected by Professor Stone's team and a Cornish company, Swathe Services, in 2016.
+His research made use of a 3D model of the reservoir’s underwater topography, which in turn used sonar data originally collected by Professor Stone's team and a Cornish company, Swathe Services, in 2016.
 The detail in the model developed by the HIT Team was such that, when viewed side-by-side with an 1889 pre-flooding era map of the area, it was possible to identify roads, paths, walls, bridges and the foundations of Essworthy Farm.